Shodo Daisuki Episode 36

 Shimauchi 01:42

-The effect of rinsho is not limited to technique.
-Above all, improving your eye for seeing—that is the most important part.
-I really want to say this again and again.
-Training your eye—this is the key.
-You know when you go to an exhibition venue, look at a work and think, “What on earth does this say?”
+The benefits of rinsho aren’t only technical.
+More than anything, the improvement of your “eye”—that’s the most important.
+I want to say this again and again.
+Cultivating this eye is what matters most.
+You go to an exhibition venue, look at a work, and think, “Wow… what does this even say?”

 Shimauchi 02:02